dfrunza/ashp4c/README.md

 ## This is a work in progress

-The fronted part - parsing and type checking, is currently under development.
+The fronted - parsing and type checking, is currently under development.
 At this stage the compiler doesn't output any code.

 What has been finished and tested:
   - The lexer and parser.